Sergenyaniklar/Dice-Games/README.md

 ﻿# Dice-Games
-﻿# This is a simple dice game built using React.
+﻿This is a simple dice game built using React.
 The game includes two dice: one for Player 1 and the other for the computer.
 The player can roll the dice, and the game will announce the result as either "Win", "Lose", or "Draw" based on the dice outcomes.
 Additionally, Player 1 can modify their username using a text input.

 ﻿<h2> Features </h2>
  <ol>